rzarajczyk/rtsp-saver/README.md

 Saves the RTSP streams (from the security camera) to files in MKV format.
 Build especially for usage in docker

+The recordings will be saved in filed for approximately 15 minutes

 ## Usage: docker compose

 ```yaml